Former des cadres au management et au marketing appliqués aux domaines de la mode et du design, dans une perspective nationale et internationale.

 Mastery of the strategic approach and practice of PR; knowledge of the players and professions in the sector.

 Implementation of press and public relations strategies for the various media; daily management of shopping requests; updating of press contacts; drafting of press releases.

 Generate media interest around the brand, the designer, the new products.
-Organization of events: open house, product launch, collection launch, organization of a fashion show, promotion of an event.
+Organisation of events: open house, product launch, collection launch, organization of a fashion show, promotion of an event.

 Management of luxury products and brands